zackliscio/zack/zack.md

 But on the flip side of this verse
 I've stayed true to my adverse reaction to suit jackets and starched shirts

+Even when it hurt I've been honest with myself willing to return the hats that don't fit to the shelf to reforge my best self from the alloys of my meltdowns

+Like walking away from a good job with a degree in English and no answer to what are you going to do with that after too many night shifts working retail cold nights unloading box trucks in the wake of 2008 and too big to fail